9 min read

-In 2017, the Venezuelan government launched a cryptocurrency called the petro (supposedly backed by the country’s oil supply) in an effort to improve the country’s flailing economy.
-So far, it’s failed to accomplish that goal and skepticism abounds globally about its viability (it’s currently banned in the U.S.).
+In 2017, the Venezuelan government launched a cryptocurrency called the petro (supposedly backed by the country’s oil supply) to improve the country’s flailing economy.
+So far, it’s failed to accomplish that goal, and skepticism abounds globally about its viability (it’s currently banned in the U.S.).

-Just this year, El Salvador president Nayib Bukele announced that Bitcoin would become an accepted form of official currency in the country.
-This could have a significant impact on Salvadoran citizens living in the United States who collectively send more than $6 billion home to their families.
+This year, El Salvador president Nayib Bukele announced that Bitcoin would become an accepted form of official currency in the country.
+This could significantly impact Salvadoran citizens living in the United States who collectively send more than $6 billion home to their families.

-Bitcoin eliminates the necessary middlemen (who get a cut of the money) and makes the transaction possible for the 70% of Salvadorans with no bank account.
-This has wider global implications given that nearly 2 billion people around the world have no bank accounts and, through Bitcoin, could gain international trading and purchasing ability.
+Bitcoin eliminates the necessary middlemen (who get a cut of the money) and makes the transaction possible for 70% of Salvadorans with no bank account.
+This has broader global implications given that nearly 2 billion people worldwide have no bank accounts and, through Bitcoin, could gain international trading and purchasing ability.

-For now, Bitcoin poses no real threat to the dollar as the world’s reserve currency, but it does bring up questions about traditional currency and its necessity for global buying, selling, and trading.
-How will the continued growth of a globally standardized digital currency like Bitcoin affect federal financial markets?
-That still remains to be seen.
+For now, Bitcoin poses no real threat to the dollar as the world’s reserve currency, but it does bring up questions about traditional money and its necessity for global buying, selling, and trading.
+How will the continued growth of a globally standardized digital currency like Bitcoin affect national financial markets?
+That remains to be seen.

 With change comes uncertainty, and while there is some level of apprehension, Bitcoin and crypto (in one form or another) look like they’re here to stay.

-There are perhaps more unknowns than certainties when it comes to predicting Bitcoin’s larger impact on the world’s financial markets going forward, but it’s clear that it has already served as an impetus for financial innovation and — for better or worse — changed the way the world thinks about currency.
+There are perhaps more unknowns than certainties when predicting Bitcoin’s larger impact on the world’s financial markets going forward.
+Still, it’s clear that it has already served as an impetus for financial innovation and — for better or worse — changed the way the world thinks about currency.